 Millions of people turn to the Social Security Administration every year to receive financial assistance through Social Security disability benefits.
 Filing your disability claim can be an overwhelming process, and a daunting one.
 More than 60% of Americans have their disability claim denied initially.
 Fortunately, there may be assistance for you or your loved one through a Social Security disability attorney or advocate.

-To have your disability claim reviewed by an expert for free, please fill out our free disability evaluation.
+To have your disability claim reviewed for free, please fill out our free disability evaluation.
 A Social Security attorney or advocate will reach out to you to review your options and go over the disability benefits you may be entitled to.
 Working with an attorney may be able to save you the time of appealing your process, getting you the benefits you’ve earned faster.

 Social Security Programs